Former ICE chief lawyer in Seattle gets 4 years for ID theft

 Sanchez's scheme ran from late 2013 to late last year.
 He took personal information about at least seven people who had been or could be deported from immigration files and then forged identification documents, such as Social Security cards and driver's licenses, in their names.
 Sometimes, he used a picture of a murder victim that had appeared in a newspaper as an identification photo.

-He used the forged IDs to obtain lines of credit, used credit-monitoring services to determine which of his victims had the best credit, and listed three victims as dependents on his income tax returns.
+He used the forged IDs to obtain lines of credit and credit-monitoring services to determine which of his victims had the best credit.
+He also listed three victims as dependents on his income tax returns.

-The victims' status as deportable - or in some cases having already left the country - made it less likely they'd discover the fraud, prosecutors said.
+The victims' status as deportable - or in some cases having already left the country - made it less likely they'd discover and report the fraud, prosecutors said.

+Before moving to Seattle, Sanchez worked with an ICE unit tasked with tracking down human rights violators and war criminals, Stamm said.

+He was involved in the 2010 deportation of Juan Miguel Mendez, who was wanted for torture, disappearances and killings from 1976 to 1979 during Argentina's "dirty war."

 Sanchez is the second lawyer in ICE's Seattle office to run into legal trouble in recent years.
 Jonathan Love pleaded guilty in 2016 to a charge that he forged documents in an effort to deprive an immigrant of the legal permanent resident status to which he was entitled.